Image

-Every spring on the Atlantic Coast, the sky turns scarlet as red knots descend onto local beaches to search for meals as they prepare to fly north.
-Adorned with a red breast and a dark, russet back during breeding season, red knots travel more than 9,000 miles from South America to the Arctic in one of Earth’s longest migratory events.
+Every spring on the Atlantic Coast, the sky turns scarlet as red knots — adorned with a red breast and a dark, russet back during breeding season — descend onto local beaches to search for meals as they prepare to fly north.
+These migratory birds travel more than 9,000 miles from South America to the Arctic in one of Earth’s longest migratory events.
+They can fly without stopping for days: no naps or snacks, just wings and determination.

 Threats